frederic-perez/AmE-dictionary/data/dictionary.md

 __excursionist__ _n_ A tourist who is visiting sights of interest. _Syn_ rubberneck, sightseer, tripper _The city’s economy depends on tourism, and an influx of enthusiastic excursionists is always welcome._
 __excursus__ _n_ A message that departs from the main subject. _Syn_ digression, divagation, parenthesis, aside _After yet another long excursus on the subject of housecats, the absent-minded professor finally returned to his main point._
 __exec__ _n informal_ :six: (execs) __1__ An executive. _I’m a retired tech exec._ __2__ The executive officer of a unit of the armed forces. _He has fallen short as an exec._
-__execrable__ _adj_ Of very poor quality; unequivocally detestable. _Syn_ hateful, odious, deplorable _The meal they were served was execrable from beginning to end, but they were too hungry to care._
+__execrable__ _adj_ :two: Of very poor quality; unequivocally detestable. _Syn_ hateful, odious, deplorable _The meal they were served was execrable from beginning to end, but they were too hungry to care._
 __execrate__ _v_ Find repugnant. _Syn_ abhor, abominate, loathe
 __executive suite__ _n_
 __exemplary__ _adj_ :three::hammer: _Less-than-exemplary antifouling efforts._